 - Whether the noncustodial parent is paying support for any other children

-It is the duty of Family Courts to determine the amount of child support payments that a noncustodial parent will be required to pay.
-If you have questions about your unique situation, contact us to discuss your case with an experienced Bronx child support attorneys!
+Family Courts have to determine the amount of child support payments that a noncustodial parent must pay.
+If you have questions about your unique situation, our child support lawyers in Bronx, NY, are here to help you.